 In the years after Pentecost, the gift of the Holy Ghost continued.
 This gift was given about eight years later in Caesarea (Acts 10), and after twenty-three years in Ephesus (Acts 19:6).
 All received the Holy Ghost with the evidence of speaking in other tongues.

 Since then, many people have received the experience of the baptism of the Holy Ghost with this same witness of speaking in a language unknown to them.
-The gift, however, is not the speaking in tongues, but the infilling of the Holy Ghost, of which speaking in tongues is the God-given evidence.
+The gift, however, is not the speaking in tongues, but the infilling of the Holy Ghost.
+Speaking in tongues is the God-given evidence that the gift has been received.

 God baptizes today with the Holy Ghost just as He did on the Day of Pentecost.
 Peter said, “For the promise is unto you, and to your children, and to all that are afar off, even as many as the Lord our God shall call” (Acts 2:39).

 In order to be filled with the Holy Ghost, essential steps must be taken.
 A person must first be born again, justified by faith.
-A second step, sanctification, occurs when the saved person goes deeper in consecration and God purges the heart.
+A second step, sanctification, occurs when the saved person goes deeper in consecration and God purges the heart of sin.
 Then the heart is ready for the gift of the Holy Spirit.

 Although the disciples had been definitely promised the gift of the Holy Ghost, they had to wait and pray ten days before the power was given to them.
 Prayer and consecration are still necessary to receive this gift.
 God requires a complete submission of soul, mind, body, and spirit.
 He wants to control every thought and plan.
 Sometimes it takes fervent prayer to let Him completely direct every area of life.
 However, God has the experience of the baptism of the Holy Ghost for every person who will meet His requirements.
 He is no respecter of persons.